 As one of the main duties of a docent is to provide information and tours for Zoo visitors, tour guiding skills form a major component of the course.
 During the 10 week course, trainee docents must write and present three talks, which will be assessed to determine if they have reached the required standard.
 Final acceptance into the Perth Zoo Docent Association is subject to successful completion of the training course and the 2-month probationary period with graduation at the end of August.
 Rostered duties then commence from the 1st of September, with ongoing Training sessions offered on specific subjects throughout the year.

-If you are interested in applying please fill out the form below – the 2019 Docent Orientation Day will be on the 6th April 2019 at the Zoo.
+If you are interested in applying please fill out the form below – the next intake will be in 2020 with an Orientation Day in April next year.